Ly-alpha emission reveals two satellite halos around massive groups at z ~ 3: the puzzling case of a quiescent central galaxy: Discussion

 We find that the two pairs of nebulae have remarkably small velocity differences ($\sim$ 100-300 km s$^{-1}$) as shown in Fig. \ref{fig:lya_specs}, compared to the internal velocity dispersion ($\sim$ 500 km s$^{-1}$).
 This suggests that they might be presumably connected by a single filament of neutral gas, which, if true, is important to set out future merging.
 It is quite a fundamental expectation that the halo mass function grows rapidly at $z\sim3$ and $M_{\rm h}\sim10^{13}M_\odot$ (e.g. \citealt{Mo02}), which requires massive halos to have nearby halos in their surroundings that we are finding.
 Being at the same $z$ and close by ($\sim$ 1cMpc projected distance), these two pairs might be the progenitors of local galaxy clusters and will collapse into one by $z\sim0$.

-In principle, the 76\% probability of a satellite halo neighbouring a main halo estimated in Sect. \ref{sec:near_neighbour_prob} should be smaller since only dark matter halos that contain Ly$\alpha$ emitting gas should be counted.
+In principle, the 76\% probability of a satellite halo neighbouring a main halo estimated in Sect. \ref{sec:near_neighbour_prob} should be smaller, since only dark matter halos that contain Ly$\alpha$ emitting gas should be counted.
 Additionally, distances between some of the selected pairs might be much larger since we only consider the projected distances.
 However, this should not be a major concern as the majority of the neighbouring halos identified should come from the immediate large-scale structure of the central halos, as chance alignment effects are rare (see Fig. 7 in \citealt{Sillassen24}).
 Therefore, there is a good agreement between our findings and the simulations.
-This is certainly based on very small number statistics and larger surveys on high-$z$ LANs, e.g. NOEMA formIng Cluster survEy (NICE; \citealt{Zhou24, Sillassen24}), are needed to search for similar satellite halos for a more robust estimate of the probability of finding such structures.
+This is certainly based on very small number statistics, and larger surveys on high-$z$ LANs, such as the NOEMA formIng Cluster survEy (NICE; \citealt{Zhou24, Sillassen24}), are needed to search for similar satellite halos for a more robust estimate of the probability of finding such structures.

-Nevertheless, it is shown that the occurrence of massive halo pairs should not be rare even at relatively high-$z$.
-They might have been overlooked previously, perhaps due to a lack of good tracers of such structures. \cite{Daddi22a} proposed that the diffuse Ly$\alpha$ emission could be a tracer of massive halos at high-$z$.
-This is reinforced by our findings, where we see that our LANs might reside on overdense nodes in the cosmic web, that could potentially be connected by filaments.
-Therefore, we suggest that the large-scale Ly$\alpha$ filaments reported in the literature (e.g. \citealt{Umehata19, Tornotti25b}) might encompass collections of individual dark matter halos, zoomed in on which one could see pairs like what we have found.
-We propose that decomposing large-scale overdensities into single dark matter halos, like in a principal component analysis, could be powerful to identify pairing or clustered halos.
+Nevertheless, it is shown that the occurrence of massive halo pairs should not be rare even at relatively high $z$.
+They might have been overlooked previously, perhaps due to a lack of good tracers of such structures. \cite{Daddi22a} proposed that the diffuse Ly$\alpha$ emission could be a tracer of massive halos at high $z$.
+This is reinforced by our findings, where we see that our LANs might reside on overdense nodes in the cosmic web, which could potentially be connected by filaments.
+Therefore, we suggest that the large-scale Ly$\alpha$ filaments reported in the literature (e.g. \citealt{Umehata19, Tornotti25b}) might encompass collections of individual dark matter halos in which, zoomed in, one could see pairs such as what we have found.
+We propose that decomposing large-scale overdensities into single dark matter halos, as in a principal component analysis, could be powerful to identify paired or clustered halos.